LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 Let's get to the actual installation..

-Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases).
-You need to download the `Wabbajack.exe` file ONLY.
+Grab the latest release of Wabbajack from [here](https://www.wabbajack.org/#/) (just click the big blue Download button).
 Place the `Wabbajack.exe` file in a blank folder at the root of a drive, such as `C:/Wabbajack`.
 Please do not put it in a Windows Protected Directory, such as Program Files or your Desktop.

 Launch Wabbajack.
+The exe will download the rest of the program from Github and extract itself wherever you placed the exe.
 When it is finished extracting and installing itself, select the `Browse Modlists` option.
 Click the Download arrow for Magnum Opus, and you will be forwarded to the next screen when it is finished.

 Set the `Installation Location` to a blank folder at the root of a drive, such as `D:\Magnum Opus`.
 The `Download Location` will update automatically.
 Again, please avoid using Windows Protected Directories.

 Click the `Play` arrow.
+If you have a Nexus Premium account, all of your downloads will be automated.
+Without Premium, you will need to manually click the Download button for each mod.
+Installation will be automated regardless of your account status.

 ---